telerik/ajax-docs/api/server/Telerik.Web.UI/EditorToolGroup.md

 Gets the custom attributes which will be serialized on the client.

+###  Context `String`

+The Context specifies the DOM elements to which the corresponding group of tools will be available.

+###  Tab `String`

+Specifies the Tab to which the corresponding tool group belongs

 ###  Tag `String`

 Gets or sets a string which will be used by the ToolAdapter to associate